An anti-bicycle amendment was resoundingly defeated on the floor of the Missouri House today.

 The most important victory for bicycling in Missouri in 10 years–and perhaps 100

-Defeating this anti-bicycling amendment today was easily the most important victory for bicycling in Missouri in the past ten years.
+Defeating this anti-bicycling amendment today was easily the most crucial victory for bicycling in Missouri in the past ten years.

-If the new transportation funding plan is approved by Missouri voters in November 2014, it will become the biggest victory in 100 years.
+If the new transportation funding plan is approved by Missouri voters in November 2014, it will become the most significant victory in 100 years.

 Since the institution of the gas tax in Missouri and the creation of MoDOT–so for about the past century–we have not been able to spend any Missouri road tax dollars on bicycling or walking.

-Thanks so much for the legislators from every part of Missouri and every end of the political spectrum who stood up for bicycling today.
+Thanks so much to the legislators from every part of Missouri and every end of the political spectrum who stood up for bicycling today.

 Thanks so much for each and every person who took the time to contact your own legislator to ask them to support bicycling.